What Is Oral Sedation?

 Sometimes, patients who are fine with regular check-ups and dental cleaning might experience anxiety about more extensive treatments, such as root canals or pulling wisdom teeth.
 For these patients, oral sedation for wisdom teeth removal or a root canal is a great option.

 If you or a family member has a fear of the dentist, contact the best family dentist in Lake Elsinore — Lakefront Family Dentistry at (951) 244-9495 or fill out an online consultation form.
-Dr. Hauser and Dr. Kanter are happy to answer all your questions about oral sedation and help your family have a relaxing dental experience.
+Dr. Hauser is happy to answer all your questions about oral sedation and help your family have a relaxing dental experience.